antonypauson/personal_website/README.md

 ## Requirements
 * A computer, Ipad, phone or tablet
 * A stable Internet connection
-* A rough sketch of how your website should look
+* A rough sketch of how your website should look: Homepage, About Page, My works page and contact me page.

 * Vscode where you will use in coding
 * A Github Account
 * Reference material where you will engage & learn new techniques